Dualxyz/Dualxyz/README.md

 ## About me
 <ul>
- <li>I am currently working on blog-portfolio, where I write about my projects in greater detail.
-[COMING SOON...]</li>
+ [<li>I am currently working on blog-portfolio, where I write about my projects in greater detail.
+[COMING SOON...]</li>](url)
+ <li>I am currently learning Angular and building a fullstack project involving Angular, .NET and SQLServer stack</li>
  <li>I have experience in frontend and backend development, which I am always looking to expand and refine.</li>
  <li>In the process of finishing my studies at Faculty Of Technical Science.</li>
  <li>Feel free to reach out to me via <a href="mailto:andrej.business@outlook.com">email </a>for collaboration or any questions you may have.</li>